 Stepchildren have to go through a lot of adjustment.
 First, they see their parents separating or in case of death have to deal with the trauma of losing a parent.
 Then they have to adjust to a new home with a new parent.
 So often they carry a lot of resentment and anger within them.
 They could be throwing tantrums and misbehaving.
-These are the reasons why they react in the way they react.
+These are the reasons why they react in the way they behave.

 1. They feel let down

 A second marriage with stepchildren means that you have to deal with kids who feel let down.
 It is traumatic for kids to experience a change in family dynamics.
 Due to this, they can become mean.
-When this happens both of you need to explain to them that this was a choice that both of you made together and such behaviour is unacceptable.
+When this happens, both of you need to explain to them that this was a choice that both of you made together, and such behaviour is unacceptable.